 In the summer months, we partner with Balloon Adventures to take the disabled children and adult campers at Camp Allyn on tethered Balloon Rides.
 Members are needed to assist with helping the riders have an uplifting experience since most are in wheelchairs.

-W = World Community Service
+W = World Affairs

 We have a very active group engaged in activities around the globe.
 Projects range from drilling wells in Ethiopia, providing shoes for children in Dominica, educating girls in India, to providing composting toilets in Madagascar.

 X = “X” Marks the Spot for Where in the World are the Rotarians

 We have Club 17 Rotary Wheels that members take with them on their vacations.
 Tuck a wheel in your suitcase and snap a photo of you and the wheel on your travels.
 You can then post the photos on our very active Facebook group page so everyone will know “Where in the World are the Rotarians”!

 Our Club hosts students from around the world and local high school students participate in exchanges with Rotary Clubs in other countries.
 As a member, you can share your home and our amazing city with a student from another country or if you have a high school student, they can apply to travel to a foreign land as an exchange student.